KewKalustian/wordle_cracker/README.md

 When you are stuck in solving wordle games, and you are nerdy enough to help yourself through coding, the result looks like this.

-Maybe, I will build a shiny app on this—we'll see.

 ## How to modify/use this template.

  1. Guess 2 or 3 times.